khanmtariq45/todo/README.md

     FROM
         QMS_FILE_APPROVAL fa
     INNER JOIN
-        LatestVersion lv
-    ON
+        MaxLevel ml ON fa.QMSID = ml.QMSID
-        fa.QMSID = lv.QMSID AND fa.Version = lv.LatestVersion
+        AND fa.Version = ml.Version
+        AND fa.LevelID = ml.MaxLevelID
     WHERE
-        fa.ApprovalStatus = 1
+        fa.ApprovalStatus = 1 -- Only include if MAX LEVEL is approved
-),
-MaxLevelApproved AS (
-    SELECT
-        QMSID,
-        MAX(LevelID) AS MaxLevelID,
-        Version
-    FROM
-        ApprovedLatestVersion
-    GROUP BY
-        QMSID, Version
 )

--- Step 2: Join with relevant tables and insert into the ledger for which assignment is created but ledger is missing INSERT INTO qms_file_vessel_sync_ledger (vessel_assignment_id, date_of_creation, [status], [source], file_version) SELECT DISTINCT
+-- Step 4: Insert into the ledger ONLY if MAX LEVEL is approved INSERT INTO qms_file_vessel_sync_ledger (vessel_assignment_id, date_of_creation, [status], [source], file_version) SELECT DISTINCT